Just one last thing to do to get Le Road Trip manuscript ready for publishing.

-But nooooooo, I have to be a crank, have to make my books by hand, have to be in total control, and get all medieval on my manuscript.
-Here’s how I get my original art work and original hand-set type into a format that can be turned into a book-shaped object:
+I have to out my original art work and original hand-set type into a format that can be turned into a book-shaped object.

-For reasons that have to due with the fact that during this scrutiny I still find shit that three editors missed (every editor except my French editor, who was the best) and rectifying it takes research and materials i.e. glue, scissors, tape, white-out, mucho cursing; and I also have to keep all these loose, mounted pages in order and, well, it gets messy.
+For reasons that have to due with the fact that during this scrutiny I still find stuff that three editors missed and rectifying it takes research and materials i.e. glue, scissors, tape, white-out, mucho cursing.
+I also have to keep all these loose, mounted pages in order and, well, it gets messy.

 Today I am happy to announce that I have finished all the mounting, the last-minute editing, the last-last-minute patching up, and the last-last-last-minute re-writes/re-paints (yes, I did re-paint two whole pages)/re-edits.

 From now, until pub date May 2012, it’s Bloomsbury’s baby.